bawmedical/the_centile_app/README.md

 * website to contain a webapp for calculating centiles
 * explanatory notes and FAQ for parents, technical FAQ, API documentation
 * see website for more details
+* **IMPORTANT: Essential data contained within this app's repository is COPYRIGHTED and is NOT freely distributable.
+PLEASE ENSURE YOU READ THE LICENSE DOCUMENT FULLY**

 Contributors
 ------------